SidRichardsQuantum/Shors_Algorithm_Simulation/README.md

 Shor's algorithm is a quantum algorithm that efficiently finds the prime factors of large integers, which forms the basis for breaking RSA encryption.
 This implementation simulates the quantum operations classically to illustrate how the algorithm works step-by-step.

+We will use Qiskit to draw the quantum circuit, but nothing more.

 ## Algorithm Steps

 1. **Input Validation**: Takes a semiprime and checks that it isn't even or a perfect power
 2. **Quantum Register Setup**: Creates two qubit registers
-3. **Superposition**: Applies Hadamard gates to the first register to create quantum superposition with equal amplitudes
+3. **Equal Superposition**: Applies Hadamard gates to the first register to create quantum superposition with equal amplitudes
 4. **Modular Exponentiation**: Implements an oracle unitary matrix to entangle the registers
 5. **Quantum Fourier Transform**: Applies an inverse QFT matrix to extract period information
 6. **Period Finding**: Analyzes measurement probabilities to determine period